REStud/data-editor/policy.md

 ## Specific requirements

-Sometimes exceptions are granted to rules 2-4.
-The following guidelines clarify and complement the DCAS requirements listed above.
+The following guidelines clarify and complement the DCAS requirements listed above, and explain how exceptions can be granted to rules 2-4.

 <div class="dcas-accordion">